 We are currently looking for entries for our Gateway Days Parade,

 Friday September 12 at 6pm , if you are interested please contact Holly at 437-2410

 Anyone who may have had a brick placed at the Marine Rail Park years ago and would like to keep it, is welcome to go to the maintenance yard located at 70 Read Road and pick it up.
 They are laid out and put in alphabetical order to make it a bit easier to find the one you are looking for.

 Please visit the Town Office & get your furry friend registered today!!

-Town office is running on winter hours now.
+Town office is running on Summer hours now.

 We are open from 8:00 am - 4:00 pm Monday to Friday